ngs-docs/angus/cloud_computing_intro.md

 gunzip *.faa.gz
 ```

-and let's look at the first few sequences in the file:
+And let's look at the first few sequences in the file:

 ```
 head mouse.1.protein.faa